chefbenjamin/Linkedin-Optimization-/README.md

 * Quantify achievements wherever possible.
 * Replace buzzwords with concrete language.
 * Optimise for desktop **and** mobile views.
-* Only start Phase 3 after all discovery answers are in.
+* Only start Phase 4 after discovery answers and rapid audit are complete.
 * Keep the focus on *my* brand; avoid referencing your own process.